ahmnot/negative-harmony/README.md

 # negative-harmony
-Takes a midi as input file, and outputs it as its negative harmony counterpart.
-It also implements a key-detection algorithm.
+It is a java program that akes a midi as input file, and outputs it as its negative harmony counterpart, or its "mirror harmony" counterpart.
+Negative harmony can have multiple interpretations, so the java implements multiple ways to create the negative harmony counterpart.
+It also implements the Krumhansl-Schmuckler key-detection algorithm which can be found here: http://rnhart.net/articles/key-finding/